Advocating for the legal rights of immigrant survivors of domestic violence, sexual assault, and human trafficking.

 This project provides free immigration legal services to immigrant survivors of domestic violence, sexual assault, human trafficking and other violent crime.
 We are a team of committed legal staff and advocates who are dedicated to breaking down the barriers to accessing life-changing legal services that can assist survivors with obtaining secure legal status, work authorization, and most importantly, safety and a chance for a new beginning for themselves and their families.
 We operate throughout the state, and will meet individuals where they are, utilizing the language and location in which the survivor feels most comfortable.

-The Immigrant Survivors Project began in 2010, and was formerly known as the Central Pennsylvania Immigration Project, or CPIP.
-Originally covering a 9-county region in south-central Pennsylvania, ISP has assisted hundreds of survivors to apply for immigration relief.
+The Immigrant Survivors Project (ISP) began in 2010 and was formerly known as the Central Pennsylvania Immigration Project.
+Originally covering a 9-county region in south-central Pennsylvania, today the project serves the entire commonwealth and has assisted hundreds of survivors to apply for immigration relief.

 Our clients are individuals who are routinely victimized by criminal and violent elements, but who may stay silent rather than reporting these crimes because of the possibility of losing immigration status, retribution from perpetrators, or lack of knowledge and access to available resources.
 PIRC’s advocacy enables immigrant survivors of violence to raise their voice so that they can live without fear, contribute to the growth and prosperity of our community, and build a future of hope for themselves and their families.

-Recognizing that many victims of domestic violence, sexual assault, trafficking, or other crimes are held hostage in a system of abuse and victimization, ISP assists survivors to apply for any of the forms of relief listed below.
+Recognizing that many victims of domestic violence, sexual assault, trafficking, or other crimes are held hostage in a system of abuse and victimization, we assist survivors to apply for any of the forms of relief listed below.

 Protection under the Violence Against Women Act (VAWA) allows an individual who has been subjected to physical, emotional, sexual, or psychological abuse at the hands of their family member (spouse, parent, or adult child) to escape the cycle of violence by petitioning for their own immigration status, and not having to rely on their abuser.
 ISP educates victims about their rights under VAWA and provides direct representation to access these protections.